 Coal prices are subject to change based on a number of factors and can be volatile.
-Within the last several years, coal prices have experienced an historic level of depression.
 If there is a decline in prices, it could materially and adversely affect our profitability and the value of our coal reserves.

 Our profitability and the value of our coal reserves depend upon the prices we receive for our coal.
 The contract prices we may receive in the future for coal depend upon factors beyond our control, including the following: